User permissions required: 'View Sources' AND 'Review and label'

 - You can also select labels that you think might often appear alongside your new label, and review the pinned examples for that label to find examples where your new label should be applied

 - Once you have a few pinned examples, see if it starts to get predicted in 'Label' mode - if it does, add more examples using this mode

 - Lastly, if you're labelling in a sentiment enabled dataset, and your new label is typically either positive or negative you can also choose between positive and negative sentiment when looking at reviewed examples (though at present you cannot combine 'text search' with the 'reviewed' filter AND a sentiment filter)

-Then use Teach to find more verbatims where Re:infer thinks the new label should have been applied
+Then use 'Missed label' to find more verbatims where Re:infer thinks the new label should have been applied:

-- Once you have labelled quite a few examples using the methods above and the model has had time to retrain, use the Teach functionality in Explore by selecting your new label and filtering to 'reviewed'
+- Once you have labelled quite a few examples using the methods above and the model has had time to retrain, use the 'Missed label' functionality in Explore by selecting your label and then select 'Missed label' from the dropdown menu

-- This will show you reviewed verbatims where the model is unsure why this label does or does not apply
+- This will show you reviewed verbatims where the model thinks the select label may have been missed in the previously reviewed examples

 - In these instances, the model will show the label as a suggestion (as shown in the example below)